softpano/admutils/README.md

 software, much like in women cloth.&nbsp; But again, some of the utilities listed below can be used as steps in Ansible playbooks you develop. </p>

 **NOTE**: This page is not maintained often, as I prefer HTML to Markdown.
-For extended  version  of this page at http://softpanorama.org/Admin/Sp_admin_utils/index.shtml  It also might contain more recent and complete information.
+For extended  version  of this page see http://softpanorama.org/Admin/Sp_admin_utils/index.shtml  It also might contain more recent and complete information.

 ## History
 <p><b>[May 05, 2021] <a href="../../../Dotfiles/Eg_install/eg_install.shtml">eg_install.sh Installation script for eg which allow to